 A PDF version of the video transcript is provided below:

 a.
 Writing for Publication in Nursing and Healthcare helps the reader to develop skills in writing articles, book reviews, and other forms of publications by offering guidance, tips, examples, and activities.
-This practical how-to book written by experts in the field is essential reading for all nurses and healthcare professionals.
+This practical how-to book written by experts in the field is essential reading for all healthcare professionals.

 A PDF version of this open-access book is provided below:

 b.
 Writing for Publication aims to provide useful information and helpful suggestions to nurses and other healthcare professionals who want to write and publish a journal article.

 A PDF version of this complimentary booklet is provided below: